paulmhan/AllChat/README.md

 This repo serves as the foundation for an even greater messenger app in the foreseeable future.

+Current Version: AllChat V1

 ## Motivation

-We want to build a chatroom app that is able to automatically translate messages into different languages upon sending.
-As of now we are just creating a functioning chatroom.
+We intend to build a chatroom app that is able to automatically translate messages into different languages upon sending.
+AllChat V1 currently supports a basic chatroom with multiple users in English.

 ## Build Status